LesFerch/WinSetView/README.md

 **⟷ (Column Width)**

-This column allows you to set the default width for each property type.
+This column allows you to set the default width for each property (column heading).
 For example, you can use this setting to make the Name column wider than the default of 34 ems.

 The value is specified in ems.
 1 em ≈ 1 char\
 Em size is relative to screen scaling.
 For example (at 96 dpi):\